MONICA-Project/DockerGlobalWristbandSimulation/README.md

 ### Run Docker Compose Solution

-After first configuration reported in Section [Startup]({#getting-started}), it is necessary to download all the images.
+After a first configuration reported in Section [Startup]({#getting-started}), it is necessary to download all the images.
 Before start, optionally it is possible to launch from ${REPO_ROOT}:

 ```bash
 ${REPO_ROOT}:$ docker-compose up --no-start